Building Review Into Workflow

 Systemic costs: Once review skipping becomes normalized, quality degrades across the board.
 “It usually works” becomes the standard until something goes seriously wrong.

-Career costs: As Chapter 13 established, AI errors carry your name.
+Career costs: AI errors carry your name.
 Review failure is accountability failure.

 Structural review eliminates these costs by ensuring review happens rather than hoping it happens.